 We're heading into Memorial Day weekend.

-And Bill, I can pulverize them.
+And, Bill, I can pulverize them.

-I I mean, what do they want to fight about?
+I mean, what do they want to fight about?

-You don't watch that dopey show.
+You destroyed that dopey show.

 What do they want to fight about?

-Uh I you know, I didn't even read it all, but somebody sent me a text of a tweet that Mika, Mika's all upset because Donald Trump brought up a conspiracy theory uh talking about an incident that happened when Joe was a congressman.
+You know, I didn't even read it all, but somebody sent me a text of a tweet that Mika, Mika's all upset because Donald Trump brought up a conspiracy theory talking about an incident that happened when Joe was a congressman that they did have questions with the coroner, et cetera, et cetera.

-And I got it, okay.
+I got it.

 Okay.